 No. All adults must be accompanied by a child.
 If you would like a guided tour of the museum, please e-mail [email protected] to schedule your visit.
 All appointments must be made at least 48 hours in advance.

-All children must be accompanied by a caregiver ages 16 years or older.
+All children must be accompanied by an adult.
+Adults are considered individuals ages 16 and older with a valid driver’s license.
 For group visits and field trips, no more than 5 children per chaperone will be admitted.

 Yes.
 Admission covers all-day exploration.
 A sticker will be provided at check-in that will allow you to leave and return during museum hours of the same day.